 Glucose is essential for the mind and body to function adequately, however you don’t want too much or too little.
 Too much leads to things like insulin resistance and type 2 diabetes, while too little leads to things like hypoglycemia and lack of energy.

 Unfortunately, many people don’t notice the arrival of insulin resistance symptoms before its too late, because they have not been educated about what to look for and the diet they have been led to believe is healthy is really at the root.

-Every time you eat sugar or a food that gets broken down into sugar, including starches, beans and whole grains, then your body goes through the process described above.
-If you are continually ingesting foods that force the body to go through this process, then over time their is too much sugar for the pancreas to handle.
-Each time it detects sugar in the blood stream, then it releases insulin.
+Every time you eat sugar or food that gets broken down into sugar, including starches, beans, and whole grains, then your body goes through the process described above.
+If you are continually ingesting foods that force the body to go through this process, then over time there is too much sugar for the pancreas to handle.
+Each time it detects sugar in the bloodstream, then it releases insulin.
 The liver can only store a certain amount of glycogen in the liver so ultimately the sugar keeps getting stored in the cell as fat.

-Eventually the body stops responding to insulin at all, the pancreas either gets too wore out to continue its job or it gets damaged by the high levels of insulin and can no longer release insulin, this is when blood sugar levels remain high and type 2 diabetes occurs.
+Eventually, the body stops responding to insulin at all, the pancreas either gets too worn out to continue its job, or it gets damaged by the high levels of insulin and can no longer release insulin, this is when blood sugar levels remain high and type 2 diabetes occurs.

 Insulin resistance usually occurs in tandem with leptin resistance.
 Leptin is a hormone in our fat cells that tells us when we’re full.
 When leptin resistance develops, then hunger doesn’t turn off and leads to overeating and cravings for sugar and carbs.